Choppies: Criticism

 Choppies has attracted criticism from the public in the past due to salary discrepancy.
 Employees such as cashiers and packers claim to earn less than P900 a month, whilst executives such as the CEO and Deputy Chairman earn more than P30 000 000.00 per annum.
-This has attracted outrage as the company is historically very profitable yet is not rewarding the lower-skilled workers on terms they consider fair to their efforts; in 2011, the Group made over P124 million in after-tax profits, with a dividend over P121 million paid out to shareholders.
+This has attracted outrage as the company is historically very profitable yet is not rewarding the lower-skilled workers on terms they consider fair to their efforts.